 This song was a #1 hit on the country charts in 1958 and crossed over onto the pop charts at #2 and the R&B charts at #5

-In 1960 the brothers released their album "A Date With The Everly Brothers" which contained this track called Cathy's Clown, which was written by Don Everly.
+Cathy's Clown hails from the 1960 album "A Date With The Everly Brothers" which contained this track and was written by Don Everly.
 This song turned out to be their best seller throughout their entire career.

 Don and Phil shared a microphone and with sessions musicians standing by, they nailed it in one take.